strikeouts27/mysite/studynotes.md

 part 3

+loader

+context

+render()

+The context is a dictionary mapping template variable names to Python objects.

+do not change urls in templates. change them in urls.py. have the name= value be the same in urls.py as the template name=

 - django template system uses dot lookup syntax to access variable attributes.
 It does a search for a dictionary in the object, than by the attribute and than by a list-index lookup.

 - {% for %}: This tag is used to iterate over a collection, such as a list or queryset.
 It allows you to loop through the elements and perform actions for each item.